ceschae/info343c-au17-quizproject/README.md

 ### Describe what your team is proposing to build

-We are proposing to build a website which allows the user the tools to build their own Buzzfeed-esque quiz.
+We propose to make a website with quizzes that generate a result based on the user's answers.
+User will be prompted with a multiple choice quiz embellished with pictures and an intuitive UI.
+After this, the quiz will spit out a result based on the answers to said question.
+Pre-rendered example quizzes will be provided for users to play around with at launch.
+We are also proposing to add a feature to this website which allows the user the tools to build their own Buzzfeed-esque quiz.
 Users should be able to save quizzes after creation.
-Pre-rendered example quizzes will be provided for users to play around with at launch.
+This, however, is a stretch goal.

 #### Possible Titles:
 - Boozefeed Quizzes